cliburn/sta-663-2015-old/index.md

-Course organization
+STA 633: Statistical Computing and Computation
 ===========================

 ### Pretest

-Try to answer the [pretest](pretest.html) - if you are not familiar with at least 50-75% of the material, you may not be ready for this classs.
+Try the [pretest](pretest.html) - if you are not familiar with at least 50-75% of the material, you may not be ready for this classs.

 ### Overview